digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

 When Canton's signing and encryption keys are off-sourced to a KMS (rather than encrypted at rest with a KMS wrapper key) their rotation has to be operated manually.
 Neither AWS or GCP provide automatic asymmetric key rotation.
-Manual key rotation is achieved by requesting either: (1) a :ref:`standard rotation of Canton's keys <rotating-canton-keys>`, which in this particular case also involves the rotation of the underlying KMS key, or (2) a :ref:`rotation to a previously generate KMS key <manual-kms-key-rotation>`.
+Manual key rotation is achieved by requesting either: (1) a :ref:`standard rotation of Canton's keys <rotating-canton-keys>`, which in this particular case also involves the rotation of the underlying KMS key, or (2) a rotation to a previously generate KMS key manual-kms-key-rotation.

 Satisfied Requirements
 ~~~~~~~~~~~~~~~~~~~~~~